 Rubber Brooms & Rubber Gloves

 Rubber is a great way to remove dog hair’s electrical charge, but that doesn’t mean it has to come in a vacuum.
-Countless tools feature long bristles excellent for deep cleaning, such as rubber gloves, brooms, or squeegees.
+Countless tools feature long bristles excellent for deep cleanings, such as rubber gloves, brooms, or squeegees.

 Gloves and brooms can be used in tandem.
 A broom is ideal for a large surface area, while a glove is better suited for corners and hard-to-reach spots.
 Whether you use a squeegee, glove, or broom, simply drag it along the carpet, applying pressure to maximize hair removal.